-Deborah S. Rogers (US): PhD (Cultural Evolution), MS (Ecology); previously directed Technical Information Project – a citizen group providing public interest research and advocacy related to environment and development in the Northern Plains region of the US; also taught at Oglala Lakota College – an indigenous tribal college on the Pine Ridge Reservation, managed a multi-million dollar health disparities project working with Lakota tribes in South Dakota, and worked for the International Human Dimensions Programme of the United Nations in Bonn, Germany.
+Deborah S. Rogers (US): Deborah Rogers has a PhD (Cultural Evolution) and MS (Ecology).
+She previously directed Technical Information Project – a citizen group providing public interest research and advocacy related to environment and development in the Northern Plains region of the US.
+She also taught at Oglala Lakota College – an Indigenous tribal college on the Pine Ridge Reservation; managed a multi-million dollar health disparities project working with Lakota tribes in South Dakota; and worked for the International Human Dimensions Programme of the United Nations in Bonn, Germany.
 As President of IfE, Deborah brings a commitment to developing IfE as a truly global network with broad-based and democratic decision-making.

 Sharat G. Lin (US, India): Sharat Lin, PhD (Medical Physics), is a research fellow at the San José Peace and Justice Center and its former president.
 He was a co-founder of South Asians for Collective Action (US), a member of Jan Vigyan Samiti (People’s Science Committee, India), and helped organize contract laborers for Vikalp (Alternative, India).
 He writes and lectures on global political economy, labor migration, social movements, and public health.
 He has been on the front lines of some epic moments in history, such the aftermath of the Naxalbari movement in India, the Cultural Revolution in China, the beginning of the Lebanese Civil War, Palestinian West Bank and Gaza during the early years of occupation, Portugal after the 1975 bloodless revolution, Nicaragua after the Sandinista revolution, Egypt during the Arab Spring uprising in 2011-2012, and Kurdish areas of Turkey during the battles against ISIS.
 His recent investigations include election observing in Mexico and El Salvador, the tar sands of Alberta, and the political disaffection in the U.S. Rustbelt and Appalachia.